JellePiepenbrock/neural-synthesis/README.md

     python run_system.py

 Usually (depending on the sampling), this will solve around 18% of the sample files.
+A list of the proved problems should be printed.

 If that doesn't work, perhaps you don't have Perl installed on your system.
 If so, try: